 Most homebuyers finance real estate, which means almost all home buyers will need to get a mortgage.
 So what are your lending choices?
 Where can you get a real estate loan?
 Which type of real estate lender is best?

 Unfortunately, there is no pat answer because the best choice for you depends on your personal situation, the type of property you want to buy and how the lender's rates compare within the lending community.
 You can get a loan from a variety of sources such as:

 Almost 25% of all the real estate loans made in the United States originate from mortgage brokers.
-This percentage has dropped in half from 2006.
+This percentage has dropped in half since 2006.
 A mortgage broker is a middle-person who brings together lenders and borrowers.
 A mortgage broker can sometimes be a mortgage banker, but not all mortgage bankers are mortgage brokers.

 Mortgage brokers each work with different lenders, sometimes hundreds.
 It's important to ask about the variety of products offered as this will vary from broker to broker.

 - Fees are paid by the buyer or lender or both.

 - Loans at "par" mean the buyer is not paying a fee.

 - Mortgage brokers can also operate as "upfront" mortgage brokers, meaning they will negotiate a fee directly with the buyer in exchange for shopping for the lowest (wholesale) interest rate and fees.

 Commercial Mortgage Bankers